Is Your Skincare Routine Causing More Harm Than Good?

 Not all natural ingredients are suitable for the skin.
 Essential oils, lemon juice, and coconut oil can irritate or clog pores.
 Dermatologist-approved products are a safer choice.

-3. Oily Skin Doesn’t Need Moisturizer
+3. Oily Skin Doesn’t Need Moisturiser

 How to Fix a Damaging Skincare Routine: A Step-by-Step Guide